Christian Yelich Player Props: Brewers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.17 team ERA ranks 15th among all MLB pitching staffs.
+- The Orioles have a 4.27 team ERA that ranks 17th among all league pitching staffs.

-- In his last outing on Saturday against the San Francisco Giants, the righty tossed six innings, giving up two earned runs while surrendering five hits.
+- The righty's last appearance came on Sunday against the San Francisco Giants, when he threw four innings, surrendering three earned runs while allowing seven hits.

+- In 10 games this season, the 26-year-old has a 4.12 ERA and 7.7 strikeouts per nine innings, while allowing a batting average of .269 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.